jzonthemtn/berlin-buzzwords-2021/README.md

 ```

 3. Run `docker-compose up`
-4. Once the containers are up, index movie documents in Elasticsearch:
+4. Once the containers are up, we can index some movie documents in Elasticsearch:

 ```
 cd data-scripts/
 ./1-index.sh localhost tmdb
 ```

+`localhost` is the address of Elasticsearch and `tmdb` is the name of the Elasticsearch index.
 To see a few indexed documents run: `./data-scripts/3-query.sh`

 5. Load the relevance rankings into the MySQL database.
-Run the script `./data-scripts/load-judgments.sh` or the command below.
+Run the script `load-judgments.sh` script or the command below.

 ```
 docker-compose run mysql mysql -u root --password=password -h mysql < judgments.sql